 If you are reasonably confident after doing your self-assessment, and still want to charge ahead with developing a new practice, you're ready to begin some intense planning.

 A call to The Missouri Bar's Law Practice Management Center should be on the top of your to-do-list.
 You will be provided with many different resources including a checklist of the many details that you'll need to tackle.
-Ask about The Missouri Bar's Mentoring Program.
-You might seriously consider requesting a mentor who has had experience starting a law firm.

 In your early planning stages, be sure to get your hands on a copy of How to Start & Build a Law Practice, by Jay G. Foonberg, published by the Law Practice Management Section of the American Bar Association.
 In its 5th edition, this book should be the Bible or Koran of anyone considering starting a law practice.
 Another excellent resource is Flying Solo, also published by the ABA Law Practice Management Section.
 These resources are available for loan from the Law Practice Management Information Center for only a small shipping charge; otherwise, they may be ordered online at www.abanet.org/lpm/catalog/home.html.